NathanNT/GAN-Image-Colorization/README.md

-#  GAN-Image-Colorization
+#  UNET-Image-Colorization

 ## Overview
 This project uses a deep learning model to colorize black and white images.
-It leverages a U-Net architecture and is particularly focused on colorizing images of dogs.
+It use a U-Net architecture and is particularly focused on colorizing images of dogs.
 The model is trained and tested using the Linnaeus 5 dataset.

 ## Prerequisites
 - Python 3.x